lquidfire/postallow/README.md

 * **keep** - this keeps the invalid CIDR range in the allowlist.
 Postfix will log a warning about ```non-null host address bits```, suggest the closest valid range with a matching prefix length, and harmlessly ignore the rule.
 Useful only if you want to see which mailers are less than careful about their SPF records (cough, cough, *Microsoft*, cough, cough).
 * **fix** - this option will change the invalid CIDR to the closest valid range (the same one suggested by Postfix, in fact) and include the corrected CIDR range in the allowlist.

-Other options in ```postallow.conf``` include changing the filenames for your allowlist & blacklist, Postfix path, SPF-Tools path, and whether or not to automatically reload Postfix after you've generated a new list.
+Other options in ```postallow.conf``` include changing the filenames for your allowlist & blocklist, Postfix path, SPF-Tools path, and whether or not to automatically reload Postfix after you've generated a new list.

 # Credits
 * Special thanks to Mike Miller for his 2013 <a target="_blank" href="https://archive.mgm51.com/sources/gallowlist.html">gallowlist script</a> that initially got me tinkering with SPF-based Postscreen allowlists.
 The temp file creation and ```printf``` statement near the end of the Postallow script are remnants of his original script.